 - Configure the source and destination databases.

 Section Parameter Description Source Database Instance Type Select MaxCompute.
-Instance Region Select the region where the source MaxCompute project resides.
-Project Enter the name of the MaxCompute project.
+Instance Region The region where the source MaxCompute project resides.
+Project The name of the MaxCompute project.
 You can search for a project on the Workspaces page in the DataWorks console.
 Destination Database Instance Type Select RDS Instance.
-Instance Region Select the region where the destination ApsaraDB RDS for MySQL instance resides.
-RDS Instance ID Select the ID of the destination ApsaraDB RDS for MySQL instance.
-Database Account Enter the database account of the destination ApsaraDB RDS for MySQL instance.
-The account must have the read and write permissions on the destination database.
-Database Password Enter the password of the database account.
+Instance Region The region where the destination ApsaraDB RDS for MySQL instance resides.
+RDS Instance ID The ID of the destination ApsaraDB RDS for MySQL instance.
+Database Account The database account of the destination ApsaraDB RDS for MySQL instance.
+The account must have read and write permissions on the destination database.
+Database Password The password of the database account.

-After you specify the destination database parameters, click Test Connectivity next to Database Password to verify whether the specified parameters are valid.Note If the specified parameters are valid, the Passed message appears.
-If the Failed message appears, click Check next to Failed.
+After you specify the destination database parameters, click Test Connectivity next to Database Password to verify whether the specified parameters are valid.Note If the specified parameters are valid, the Passed message is displayed.
+If the Failed message is displayed, click Check next to Failed.
 Modify the destination database parameters based on the check results.

 - In the lower-right corner of the page, click Set Whitelist and Next.

-- Select the migration types and the objects to be migrated.
+- Select the migration type and the objects to be migrated.

 Setting Description Select the migration types Select Schema Migration and Full Data Migration.Note DTS cannot migrate incremental data from a MaxCompute project to an ApsaraDB RDS for MySQL instance.
-Select the objects to be migrated
+Select the objects that you want to migrate

-Select one or more objects from the Available section and click the icon to move the objects to the Selected section.Note
+Select one or more objects from the Source Objects section and click the icon to add the objects to the Selected Objects section.Note

-- You can select columns, tables, or databases as the objects to be migrated.
+- You can select columns, tables, or databases as the objects to migrate.